DDMAL/text_alignment/README.md

 # Training a New OCRopus model

-Use ```clean_images_for_training.py``` to generate a set of text lines from manuscript data.
+Use ocropus's built-in page segmentation tools to generate a set of text lines from manuscript data.
 Then use ```ocropus-gtedit``` to create a ```temp-correction.html``` file - then you can start manually transcribing each text line.
 You don't need to do _too_ many for text alignment to work correctly; 99% accuracy is overkill!
 For Salzinnes, I transcribed about 40 pages, which took ~3 hours, and let it train for about 12 hours, and this was perfectly sufficient.
 Once you've transcribed enough, use ```ocropus-gtedit extract temp-correction.html``` to extract the information in the file and the ```ocropus-rtrain``` tool to train a model on the extracted data.
 You may want to explicitly specify a custom character set if your model uses a lot of special characters, or if there's many characters that you know for a fact are never used in the model.

-Further information: [OCRopus getting started guide](https://github.com/digiah/oldOCR/blob/master/ocropy_getting_started.pdf)
+Further information, and the exact commands necessary: [OCRopus getting started guide](https://github.com/digiah/oldOCR/blob/master/ocropy_getting_started.pdf)